Need Website Translation? Learn How to Optimize the Process!

 When you find out the number of words, you can ask you translator about per word rate and multiply it by the number of words.

 For instance, let’s say you need to translate a one-page website or landing page consisting of 500 words.
-I offer English-Russian website translation at $0.14 per word.
+We offer English-Russian website translation at $0.14 per word.
 In this case, the cost of work will be 500 * 0.14 = $70.

 If you provide the website files in HTML or another web format, translators use special tools called CAT-tools to calculate the exact statistics for your files.
 This simplifies the localization process as in some cases all you need is to copy the translated website files in a dedicated language version folder on your hosting (e.g. http://yoursitedomain.com/rus) and make some minor adjustments to launch the bilingual website.